astronomer/docs/astro/deployment-api-tokens.md

 description: Use Deployment API tokens to automate code deploys and configuration changes to a Deployment.
 ---

 A Deployment API token is a credential that you can use to programmatically access a specific Deployment.
-They are a direct replacement for [Deployment API keys](api-keys.md), which will soon be deprecated.
+They are a direct replacement for [Deployment API keys](api-keys.md), which are deprecated.
 Using a Deployment API token, you can:

 - [Push code](deploy-code.md) to a Deployment.
 - Update the Deployment's [environment variables](environment-variables.md).